decentralised-dataexchange/bb-consent-playground/DEV_BRANCH_TESTS.md

 *Do update the smtp configuration in `api.json` before proceeding.
 (Only if necessary)*

 1. Clone this repo using `git clone git@github.com:decentralised-dataexchange/bb-consent-playground.git`in your local machine, `cd` into the folder `bb-consent-playground`.
 2. Execute `make setup-dev`.
 This clones API, admin and privacy dashboard into a temp folder and configures it.
-If asked for a passphrase, contact support@igrant.io to obtain it.
 3. Execute `make run-dev-api`.
 This runs API server.
 4. In a new terminal window, execute `make run-dev-admin-dashboard`.
 This runs admin dashboard.
 5. In a new terminal window, execute `make run-dev-privacy-dashboard`.
 This runs privacy dashboard.